osamaandosama/RL/README.md

 The task is modelled as a Markov Decision Process.
 The agent acts once per trading day using only information available up to that day (**fully causal**: it acts at day *t*, and the return is realized at *t + 1*).

-### State / observation (36-dim, compact)
+### State/observation (36-dim, compact)

-For each of the $N = 7$ risky assets, four features 1-, 5-, and 21-day log-returns and 21-day rolling volatility are standardized with a **causal trailing-window z-score** (so no future information leaks into training):
+For each of the $N = 7$ risky assets, four features 1-, 5-, and 21-day log returns and 21-day rolling volatility are standardized with a **causal trailing-window z-score** (so no future information leaks into training):

 $$
 z(x_t) = \frac{x_t - \mu_{t-W:t}}{\sigma_{t-W:t} + \epsilon}, \qquad W = 252, \;\; \epsilon = 10^{-8}